stefanwalther/deploy-docker-swarm/README.md

 - Gives you full control and feels more direct
 - No conversion from the docker-compose file to another format necessary (e.g. compared to Ansible)
 - Easy to extend and adapt
-- Seems to be much faster than the Vagrant/Ansible approach (?!)

 Cons: